Coming to SolBridge International School of Business?

 - Traditional clothing – There will be opportunities to showcase your culture here at SolBridge during multi-cultural festivals, and through volunteer activities

-- The dormitories only provide a mattress.
-Sheets must be bought but Koreans have a different standard for quality of sheets (they’re not 100% cotton), so if you are particular, bring your own sheets.
-Really particular people should bring their own pillow (also not supplied)
+- Sheets are available here but Koreans have a different standard for quality of sheets (they’re not 100% cotton), so if you are particular, bring your own sheets

 - Some people recommend a blanket or quilt